Spicy Black Bean Veggie Burgers

 Next, slice the green onion, and place in the bowl with the other ingredients.
 Add your lime juice, salt and pepper, and let the salsa stand at room temperature for about 30 minutes to let the flavors meld together.

-To me, no burger is complete without a creamy topping, and I’m not a big fan of mayo.
+To me, no black bean veggie burger is complete without a creamy topping, and I’m not a big fan of mayo.
 That’s where the avocado cream comes in.
 It’s incredibly quick and easy to prepare, and makes any burger extra special.

 Place all of your ingredients into the bowl of a food processor.
 Pulse until combined, scraping down the sides as necessary, and voila!
 You’ve got creamy, delicious avocado cream. 🙂